Recently, I came to the uncomfortable realisation that my opinions drive almost all of my decision-making. Do’oh.

 Rather than walk into my coffee shop and order a latte, I ask myself why?

 And for the latte, there’s an apparent reason.
 I enjoy my coffee in the morning.
 It makes me feel good, thanks to the caffeine hit.
 I have the resources to buy a coffee, the opportunity, and I enjoy the smile on the barista’s face.
-All up, a coffee means I start the workday with a little more well-being than otherwise.
+A coffee means I start the workday with a little more well-being than otherwise.
 All of those reasons are legitimate.

 But we notice that they’re very personal self-centred reasons — my well-being and not necessarily the well-being of others.

-I can imagine that the barista and the cafe owner are grateful for my custom, but really the reasons for having a coffee are my own.
+The barista and the cafe owner are grateful for my custom, but my reasons for having a coffee are mine.

 The four ‘rules of thumb’ for the art of the opinion:

 - Ask, what if everyone did it?

 - Ask why?

 It’s all very personal.